Using Laravel’s Query Builder & Eloquent ORM to Optimize Database Queries

 • Global Scopes: You can define and add constraints to all queries executed on a model using global scopes.
 That provides a convenient way to apply common query conditions.

-By leveraging these features, Laravel developers can help you build database-driven applications efficiently.
+By leveraging these features, experts can help you build database-driven applications efficiently.
 It promotes clean code, reduces boilerplate development, and simplifies complex database interactions.

 Query builder allows you to manage databases using various operations.
 Here’s a breakdown of how you can perform database operations using Query Builder, with examples for each: